ADDVulcan/Writeups/The Intercept 2021/Boots Boots/README.md

 #### Recon

-Initially, *mossman* & *haram* described hearing a very faint sound, and provided a 1m18s recording.
+Initially, *mossmann* & *haram* described hearing a very faint sound, and provided a 1m18s recording.

 The description for this was changed to "moving up and down again", which did not provide any obvious clues.
 This was the state of the challenge for the first day.